gsdenys/amqp-client/README.md

 wget https://bit.ly/2Ycybe8 -O install.sh
 sh install.sh
 ```
-Your environment is done now. the amqp-client project is in the _/lua/amqp-client_ folder.
+Your environment is ready now. the amqp-client project is in the _/lua/amqp-client_ directory.
 Go to the project and start to use it.

 ```sh
 #go to amqp-client source code